Latest results published 14 May 2025

-- The proportion of employees in Northern Ireland who belonged to a workplace pension scheme in April 2021 remained unchanged over the year at 73%.
+- Almost three quarters (73%) of employees in Northern Ireland belonged to a workplace pension scheme in April 2024, a slight decrease of 1.7% from the previous year.

-- Nine out of ten public sector employees (92%) and around two out of three (62%) private sector employees were members of a workplace pension scheme in 2021.
-This is an increase of 12 percentage points (pps) for public sector employees and 39pps for private sector employees since the introduction of automatic enrolment in 2012.
+- More than nine out of ten public sector employees (90%) and around two out of three (63%) private sector employees were members of a workplace pension scheme in 2024.
+This is an increase of 13 percentage points (pps) for public sector employees and 41pps for private sector employees since the introduction of automatic enrolment in 2012.

 Detailed Results